-How to grow and care for Hollyhocks
+How to grow hollyhocks

 Common hollyhocks, or Alcea rosea, are an elegant, traditional flower, perfect for a classic cottage garden.
 With masses of showy flowers covering their towering stems, these easy to grow summer favourites are a must have at the back of a sunny border.
 Hollyhocks make beautiful cut flowers, or can be left in the garden for bees to enjoy.

-Types of Hollyhocks to grow
+Types of hollyhocks to grow

 Common hollyhocks are biennials, or short-lived perennials.
 They develop root systems and foliage in their first year, and then flower, seed and die in the second year.